 Internet Archive - Provides free access to collections of digitized materials of all kinds including millions of books.
 Create a free account that allows you to check out electronic versions of books for one hour at a time.
 Note: only allows one user at a time, though there is sometimes more than one edition of a book available.

 Interlibrary Loan - you can request scans of articles (think short stories or poems published individually in magazines or journals) and book chapters (think a short story or poem in a collection) via the library's interlibrary loan service, ILLiad.
-Often when you search any of the library's databases, you'll see an "MH Links Options to get item" link by results.
-Clicking on that link will get you to a screen where you'll have the option to make an interlibrary loan request.
+Often when you search any of the library's databases, you'll see an MHC Get It button by each result.
+Clicking on that button will get you to a screen where you'll have the option to make an interlibrary loan request.